waywardphilosopher/parami/content/docs/knowing.md

 After this, we'll move into fiction, and read Mary Shelley's famous novel, *Frankenstein*, or to give the book it's full title, *Frankenstein: Or, the Modern Prometheus.* The subtitle tells us that this is a book all about knowledge.
 Prometheus was the Greek figure who stole the knowledge of fire from the gods to give to humankind.

-Our third book is *What is This Thing Called Science?* by Alan Chalmers
+We're also going to be making use of the classic study of the philosophy of science — *What is This Thing Called Science?* by Alan Chalmers

 ### Set readings

 1. Robin Wall Kimmerer *Braiding Sweetgrass*
 2. Mary Shelley *Frankenstein: Or, the Modern Prometheus*
 3. Alan Chalmers *What is This Thing Called Science?*

 #### About the Readings